RahaVaezi/Make-a-cup-of-coffee/README.md

 You can make a good coffee in 2 ways:

-1- Use a Automatic Coffee Maker
+1- Use an Automatic Coffee Maker

 2- Use a Moka Pot